DoctorKhan/The-Human-Experiment-Book/src/95_archive/040_archaeological_anomalies.md

-# Appendix C: Archaeological Anomalies
+# Chapter 54: Appendix C: Archaeological Anomalies

 This appendix documents the archaeological evidence that supports the existence of advanced pre-flood civilizations and systematic destruction patterns uncovered in my investigation.